gSchool/ada-developer-skills/04-git/branches.md

 #### Git Switch

-The `git switch` command is quite new, as `checkout` gets used for a lot of things besides changing branches.
+The `git switch` command is quite new.
+It was added because `checkout` gets used for a lot of things besides changing branches.

 - `git switch [branchname]`:  switches Git to an __existing__ branch.
 - `git switch -c [branch_name]`: creates a new branch and switches Git to this __new__ branch.